 Since establishing in October 2010, OHTO has worked to cultivate a strategic, visitor-centric, and experiential approach to tourism development that strengthens our ability to succeed through collaboration with our industry peers and regional communities.
 We have also worked over the past number of years on the development of a strong, unifying brand platform that will be used as an anchor to inspire visitation to travel Ontario’s Highlands and is representative of the character and variety of incredible experiences across the region.
 We are encouraged by the outcomes of this approach and the impact it will continue to have the regional tourism landscape and economic advancement of our communities.

-As part of our funding agreement with the Ministry of Tourism, Culture, and Sport, OHTO is responsible for delivering results in four key pillars:
+As part of our funding agreement with the Ministry of Heritage, Sport, Tourism and Culture Industries, OHTO is responsible for delivering results in four key pillars:

 - Product Development

 - Workforce Development